chaosmagpy.chaos.CHAOS¶

 Alternative constructor for creating a

-class instance.- Parameters:
+CHAOSclass instance.- Parameters:

 - filepathstr

-Path to mat-file containing the CHAOS model.
+Path to MAT-file containing the CHAOS model.

 - namestr, optional